 Why do people buy a low-end Terra Trike and then have to add every bit of bling and gadgetry that they can imagine?
 Why do they feel the need to turn their trike into a clown-car?

 Is it a need for attention?
 Do they need to compensate for their poor riding/driving skills to make other drivers notice them on the road?
 I don’t know.
 Most of them wouldn’t be caught dead off the multi-use path anyway.
-Who needs flags and lights when the only people that will see the are joggers and dog walkers?
+Who needs flags and lights when the only people that will see you are the are joggers and dog walkers?

 Anyway, here are some photos of examples I have seen recently that need to be singled out for ridicule.